GeorgeFerre/SyriaTel-Churn/Syria_Churn_Rate_README.md

 Factors responsible for the different state churn rates not covered

 **Area Codes.**
-Dataset had only three unique area codes
+Dataset had only three unique area codes.
+Area code feature was dropped

 **Call Rates.**
-Assumed that rates were charged per time period
+Assumed that rates were charged per time period.

 **Customer Service Calls.**
-Not able to perform in-depth analysis on the details here
+Not able to perform in-depth analysis on the details here.

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./Churn_final_notebook.ipynb) or our [presentation](./SyriaTel_Churn_presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Final_Submission.ipynb) or our [presentation](./SyriaTel_Churn_presentation.pdf).

 For any additional questions, please contact **Brian Matsiko matsikobrian@yahoo.com, George Ferre georgeaferre@gmail.com**.